GRAM: Spatial general-purpose audio representation models for real-world applications: Introduction

-\textbf{General-Purpose Audio Foundation Models (GRAMs):} We present a transformer-based and a mamba-based GRAM that shows state-of-the-art performance on a human-like range of tasks in naturalistic sound scenes, including sound localization.
+\textbf{General-Purpose Audio Foundation Model (GRAM):} We present GRAM, a multi-channel masked auto-encoder that shows state-of-the-art performance on a human-like range of tasks in naturalistic sound scenes, including sound localization.
+GRAM is the first audio foundation model available in both binaural and four-channel Ambisonics audio formats.

-\textbf{Nat-HEAR:} We present an extended version of the HEAR benchmark suite~\citep{HEAR} in which we transform the HEAR dataset to naturalistic versions and include sound localization tasks for systematic evaluation of audio representation models on naturalistic sound scenes.
+\textbf{A large-scale dataset for high-quality simulations of real-world sound scenes}: We release the complete set of binaural room impulse responses (BRIRs) and ambisonics room impulse responses (ARIRs) corresponding to 85,000 naturalistic sound scenes that we used for our naturalistic training pipeline.

+\textbf{NatHEAR and RealSELD:} To enable the systematic evaluation of audio foundation models in complex acoustic environments, we introduce the NatHEAR and RealSELD.
+NatHEAR extends the HEAR framework with simulated naturalistic scenes and novel spatial tasks, while RealSELD establishes the first benchmark for assessing pre-trained audio embeddings on real-world SELD tasks.